Particle algorithms for maximum likelihood training of latent variable models: DISCUSSION

-Theoretically, we find PGA, PQN, and PMGA attractive because they re-use the previously computed posterior approximation at each update step; and `warm-starts' along these lines are known to be beneficial for methods reliant on the ULA kernel~\cite{Dalalyan2017,Durmus2017,Durmus2019}.
-This stands in contrast with previous Monte Carlo EM alternatives~\cite{Wei1990,Kuk1997,Gu1998,Delyon1999,Younes1999,Kuhn2004,Cai2010,Qiu2020,Debortoli2021} which, at best, initialize the chain for the parameter current update at the final state of the preceding update's chain.
-This resulted in our methods achieving better performance for models with complex multimodal posteriors (Sec.~\ref{sec:bnn}).
-Of course, it proved a disadvantage for models with simple peaked unimodal posteriors where piecemeal evolving an entire particle cloud leads to long transients for poor initializations (Sec.~\ref{sec:blr}).
-However, this issue was easily mitigated by warm-starting our algorithms using a preliminary $N=1$ run.
+Theoretically, we find PGD, PQN, and PMGD attractive because they re-use the previously computed posterior approximation at each update step, and `warm-starts' along these lines are known to be beneficial for methods reliant on the ULA kernel~\citep{Dalalyan2017,Durmus2017,Durmus2019}.
+This stands in contrast with previous Monte Carlo EM alternatives~(cf.\ Sec.~\ref{sec:intro}) which, at best, initialize the chain for the parameter current update at the final state of the preceding update's chain.
+This results in our methods achieving better performance for models with complex multimodal posteriors (Sec.~\ref{sec:bnn}).
+It proved a disadvantage for models with simple peaked unimodal posteriors where piecemeal evolving an entire particle cloud leads to long transients for poor initializations (Sec.~\ref{sec:blr}).
+However, this issue was easily mitigated by warm-starting our algorithms using a preliminary single-particle run (App.~\ref{app:blr}).